Simon-Ejilogo/Helm-deploy22/README.md

 # Helm-deployment
-A kubernetes deployment using helm
+A kubernetes cluster deployment using helm.